Secured-Finance/stablecoin-sdk/README.md

 ## Development

-The Liquity monorepo is based on Yarn's [workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) feature.
-You might be able to install some of the packages individually with npm, but to make all interdependent packages see each other, you'll need to use Yarn.
+This monorepo is based on npm's feature.
+You might be able to install some of the packages individually with npm, but to make all interdependent packages see each other, you'll need to use npm.

 In addition, some package scripts require Docker to be installed (Docker Desktop on Windows and Mac, Docker Engine on Linux).